New accident in the workplace rate

 - Occasional performers and technicians employed by a non-professional organiser of live performances, who are required to register and pay contributions to the one-stop office dealing with occasional performances (‘Guichet Unique du Spectacle Occasionnel’ - GUSO);

-- Professionals in the bullfighting sector (matadors in Spanish- and Portuguese-style corridas, banderilleros, picadors, matadors’ assistants and general assistants), who are required to register with the URSSAF office for the Languedoc-Roussillon region;
+- Professionals in the bullfighting sector (matadors in Spanish- and Portuguese-style corridas, banderilleros, picadors, matadors’ assistants and general assistants), who are required to register with the URSSAF Languedoc-Roussillon office;

-- Employees of undertakings registered in Monaco, who are required to register with the URSSAF office for the Provence Alpes-Côte d'Azur region.
+- Employees of companies registered in Monaco, who are required to register with the URSSAF Provence Alpes-Côte d'Azur office.